bcwalden2001/optical-flow/README.md

 ## Summary

-The provided code implements a basic optical flow algorithm using image gradients and the Horn-Schunck method to calculate pixel-level motion between two consecutive frames.
-The flow computation involves processing two grayscale images, detecting motion between them by computing the temporal and spatial gradients, and then estimating the pixel movement in the x and y directions.
-The results are visualized through color-coded flow magnitude and direction, with the flow represented by varying colors to highlight motion intensity and direction.
+This script utilizes a basic optical flow algorithm thats uses image gradients and the Horn-Schunck method to calculate pixel-level motion between two consecutive frames (as a pair of images).
+The computation involves processing two grayscale images, detecting motion between them by computing the temporal and spatial gradients, and then estimating the pixel movement in the x and y directions.
+The results are visualized through flow magnitude and direction, with the flow represented by varying colors to highlight motion intensity and direction.

 ## Methodology